syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/003_JSON_parser/README.md

     JavaScript Object Notation (JSON) is a text-based open standard designed for human-readable data interchange.
 It is used primarily to transmit data between a server and web application, serving as an alternative to XML.
-It is described in RFC 4627.
+It is described in RFC-4627.
     The syslog-ng OSE application can separate parts of incoming JSON-encoded log messages to name-value pairs.
 For details on using value-pairs in syslog-ng OSE see